kalisio/water-level-forecasting/README.md

 This experiment is using TensorFlow and Long Short-Term Memory Recurrent Neural Networks.

-Background: research has shown that some weather parameters can be accurately predicted out to 72hrs using a 15 year data period of hourly measurements, why not water levels ?
+Background: research has shown that some weather parameters can be accurately predicted out to 72hrs using a 15 year data period of hourly measurements, why not water level ?

 ## Data gathering